We have much to be proud of when it comes to Ireland at the Oscars.

 Irish animated shorts that have received nominations in the past include Brown Bag's 'Give Up Yer Aul Sins' and 'Granny O'Grimm's Sleeping Beauty'.

-Meanwhile, Cartoon Saloon animated features 'Secret of Kells', 'Song of The Sea' and 'The Breadwinner' have all been nominated.
-This year, the studio's short film 'Late Afternoon' is up for Best Animated Short.
+Cartoon Saloon animated features 'Secret of Kells', 'Song of The Sea', and 'The Breadwinner' have all been nominated also.

 Irish short films have had quite a few victories at the Academy Awards in the past.
 Only two years ago, the Irish-produced 'Stutterer' won Best Live Action Short.
-In 2011, Terry and Oorlagh George took an award in the same category for 'The Shore' and this year Irish short 'Detainment' has been nominated.
+In 2011, Terry and Oorlagh George took an award in the same category for 'The Shore'.

 Irish wins for Make-up, Production Design and Visual Effects

-Ireland has proven itself to be full of creative talent with all the wins we've had in the Academy Awards' technical categories.
+Ireland has proven itself to be full of creative talent as well, given all the wins we've had in the Academy Awards' technical categories.
 Most victorious of all through the years was Dublin-born Cedric Gibbons, an art director with Metro-Goldwyn-Mayer.
 He won 11 Oscars over his illustrious career.
 Gibbons was also responsible for designing the iconic Oscar statuette.

-Another winner of multiple Oscars is Kildare native Michèle Burke.
-Burke has won two Oscars in the best makeup category.
-Her first came in 1982 for her work on 'Quest for Fire', and her second arrived in 1993 for 'Bram Stoker's Dracula.'
+Another winner of multiple Oscars is Kildare native Michèle Burke as she has won two Oscars in the best makeup category.
+Her first came in 1982 for her work on 'Quest for Fire'.
+Her second was in 1993 for 'Bram Stoker's Dracula.'

 In more recent years, Dubliner Richard Baneham was part of the team to win Best Visual Effects Oscars for 'Avatar' in 2010.